kpskohli/test5/docs/add-ons/yunikorn.md

 Apache YuniKorn (Incubating) is a new Apache incubator project that offers rich scheduling capabilities on Kubernetes.
 It fills the scheduling gap while running Big Data workloads on Kubernetes, with a ton of useful features such as hierarchical queues, elastic queue quotas, resource fairness, and job ordering

-You can define `batchScheduler: "yunikorn"` when you are running Spark Applications using SparkK8sOperator
+You can define `batchScheduler: "yunikorn"` when you are running Spark Applications using SparkOperator

 ## Usage
 This step deploys the Apache YuniKorn K8s schedular with default Helm Chart config